 What are the elective rotations?

-Elective rotations may include but are not limited to advanced medicine/surgery, advanced cardiology/telemetry, advanced intensive care unit, emergency medicine/medication reconciliation, operating room operations and informatics.
+Elective rotations may include but are not limited to medicine/surgery, cardiology/telemetry, intensive care unit, operating room operations and informatics.

 What are the required resident projects?

-- Identification and completion of a formal research project with the results presented at the Great Lakes Pharmacy Residency Conference.
+- Identification and completion of a formal research project with the results presented at a Pharmacy Resident Conference.

 - Selection and completion of a formal medication use evaluation with the results presented as a poster at the ASHP Midyear Clinical Conference.